JRouvinen/YoloV3_PyTorch/README.md

 Darknet allows you to specify a variable called subdivisions that lets you process a fraction of the batch size at one time on your GPU.

 You can start the training with subdivisions=1, and if you get an Out of memory error, increase the subdivision parameter by multiples of 2(e.g. 2, 4, 8, 16) till the training proceeds successfully.
 The GPU will process $batch/subdivision$ number of images at any time, but the full batch or iteration would be complete only after all the images in batch (set above) are processed.
+NOTE!
+This is just for information only -> the software uses an autobatcher for calculating optimal batch size based on GPU memory available.
 ### 5.3 Width, Height, Channels
 These configuration parameters specify the input image size and the number of channels.
 ```python